jhjdev/bartender-order-service/README.md

 - [ ] Start work on the mobile app
 - [ ] Implement Jest and Maestro for testing on mobile
 - [ ] Implement ErrorBoundry for the mobile app
+- [ ] Implement a messaging tool that will work with both the web app and the mobile app
 - [ ] Implement a notification tool that will work with both the web app and the mobile app

 ### Next Steps